keithballinger/vexel/.conductor/workflows/standard_team.md

 8. **Attach Task Summary with Git Notes:**
    - **Step 8.1: Get Commit Hash:** Obtain the hash of the *just-completed commit* (`git log -1 --format="%H"`).
-   - **Step 8.2: Draft Note Content:** Create a detailed summary for the completed task.
-This should include the task name, a summary of changes, a list of all created/modified files, and the core "why" for the change.
+   - **Step 8.2: Draft Note Content:** Create an **incredibly thorough** summary for the completed task. **This note must be at least 2-3 times more detailed than a standard commit message.** It should serve as a comprehensive historical record, detailing:
+     - The full context of the task.
+     - A deep dive into *why* specific technical decisions were made.
+     - A detailed list of modified files and the nature of the changes in each.
+     - Any trade-offs considered or architectural implications.
    - **Step 8.3: Attach Note:** Use the `git notes` command to attach the summary to the commit.
      ```bash
      # The note content from the previous step is passed via the -m flag.